Akshat757/Voice-Meeting-Summarizer/app_deployment/README.txt

 12. heading itself as a button for start/stop           -> good to have

-13. in the table latest on top                          -> must have
+13. in the table latest on top                          -> done

-14. pagination (10 recordings on one page)              -> must have
+14. pagination (10 recordings on one page)              -> done

 15. duration fix (bug)                                  -> done